ai-rio/chuncking-system/docs/tutorial/Chapter 9: Enterprise Observability & Monitoring.md

 If you don't have this information, problems can go unnoticed for a long time, leading to slow performance, errors, or even a complete system shutdown.
 This can frustrate users and cost money.

 **Enterprise Observability & Monitoring** solves this by providing **real-time insights** into your system's heartbeat.
-It collects vital signs, runs check-ups, keeps detailed diaries of events, and can even shout for help when it spots trouble.
+It continuously collects vital signs, performs automated check-ups, keeps detailed diaries of events, and can even trigger "warning lights" (alerts) when it spots trouble.
 This allows operators to quickly understand the system's status, diagnose issues, and keep everything running smoothly.

 #### Your System's Control Tower: Key Concepts